Skip to main content

 • Are they allowed in the home even when the owner is not present?

-If the police reasonably believe that the person who has given permission has control over the area searched, the search is legal.
+If the police have a reasonable belief that the person who gave permission has control over the area searched, the search is legal.
 Even if the person is simply a dating partner with no legal rights to a home, if they have permission to be on the property when the owner is not present, they could give consent to search the home.

-A landlord, however, cannot give legal permission to the police to search any part of a leased apartment.
-They can only give permission to search a common area, like a laundry room in an apartment building.
+landlord, however, cannot give legal permission to the police to search any part of a leased apartment.
+They can only permit law enforcement to search a common area, like a laundry room in an apartment building.

 What about a hotel room?
 Even though hotel staff can enter a hotel room for cleaning or other ordinary purposes, a hotel manager typically cannot give police permission to search an occupied room.

-Because the expectation of privacy is considered to be lower when operating a vehicle on a public roadway than it would be in a home, police are allowed to search a vehicle.
+Because one's expectation of privacy is lower when operating a vehicle on a public roadway, police can search a vehicle.

 During a traffic stop, an officer can order the driver and passengers to get out of the vehicle and can frisk them if they believe they may be armed.
 In addition to frisking for weapons, the police can seize other contraband, like drugs, found during the search.

-In the Supreme Court case of Arizona v Gant, the Court ruled that police can search the passenger compartment of a car if the driver is arrested and had access to that part of the vehicle, or if the vehicle contains evidence of the offense.
-In practical application, however, the Gant case doesn't limit the police's ability to search in any significant way.
+The U.S. Supreme Court ruled that police can search the passenger compartment of a car if the driver is arrested and had access to that part of the vehicle or if the vehicle contains evidence of the offense.

-In Carroll v.
-U.S., the court granted officers the right to search vehicles without a warrant if they had probable cause to believe that it contains contraband.
-Passengers may be exempt from searches if there is no probable cause to believe that they possess contraband or evidence of a crime.
+The Supreme Court also ruled that officers can search a vehicle without a warrant if they had probable cause to believe it contained contraband.
+Passengers may be exempt from searches if there is no probable cause that they possess contraband or evidence of a crime.

-If the police towed and impounded a car after a traffic violation or similar arrest, they have the authority to search the vehicle.
-It does not matter if the car was impounded for a parking violation or because it was stolen.
-The police can search any car if it has been impounded.
+If the police towed and impounded a car after a traffic violation or similar arrest, they can search the vehicle.
+It does not matter if they impounded the car for a parking violation or if it was stolen.
+The police can search any car that they impound.

 Police cannot tow and impound a car for the sole purpose of searching it.
-Moreover, the search must comport to the standard procedures of the police agency.
-For example, if they do not usually search of the glove compartment, an officer cannot search the glove compartment.
+Moreover, the search must comply with the standard procedures of the police agency.
+For example, if they do not usually search the glove compartment, an officer cannot search the glove compartment.

 Get Legal Help If You Have Suffered an Illegal Search

-An attorney can help you determine whether your rights were violated and can also protect you if charges are brought against you as a result of a search.
-Contact a local criminal defense attorney to discuss your specific situation and get personalized legal advice.
+An attorney can provide critical legal advice if a prosecutor charges you with a crime following a search.
+Contact a local criminal defense attorney to discuss your situation and get personalized legal advice.
+An experienced criminal defense lawyer can provide you with information regarding:

 Can I Solve This on My Own or Do I Need an Attorney?